Make sure your kids are immunised against measles. It takes around 2 weeks for the immunisation to protect you.

 - keep your child resting at home until they are well again

-- our public health service will advise you about the safest time for your child to return to school or childcare
+- your public health service will tell you when your child can return to school or childcare

 - children and adults with measles often develop complications like pneumonia

 - immunisation is the only way to prevent measles

 If you think your child might have measles, phone Healthline on 0800 611 116 or your family doctor as soon as possible for advice - make sure to phone your doctor before visiting.

 What is measles?